zannloo/tp/docs/UserGuide.md

 Searches for tasks depending on the environment.

-Format `cat [StudentId/ GroupId]`
+Format `cat SPECIFIED_PATH`

 Acceptable values for parameter:

-Id:
-- Non empty string
-- Id of Group/Student within Profbook
+Specified Path:
+- must be a valid path

 Output if command fails:

 If cat in root directory

-- Pop up message indicating that tasks cannot be shown within root directory.
+- display updates indicating that tasks cannot be shown within root directory.

 If cat with invalid parameter

-- Pop up message showing invalid path with user entered Path
+- display updates showing invalid path with user entered Path

 Output if command succeeds

-- Display updates with tasks assigned under input Id
+- display updates with tasks assigned under input Id

 Examples:
 `cat grp-001, cat 1234A`

-- The first command will display all tasks assigned to group 001.
+- The first command will display all tasks assigned to group 001
 - The second command will display all tasks that are assigned to student with Id 1234A

 ### Save the data (//TODO update)